Beaver Scouts (The Scout Association): Flags

-Logo and visual identity
+Logo

-When the section was relaunched in 2002, the Beaver Scout logo consisted of the uppercase red word 'Beavers' with a thick yellow outline laid on top of a circular motif that resembled a cross section of a tree, showing the bark and tree rings in different shades of brown.
-The typeface used for the logo and for headings in Beaver Scout publications was House Industries' Funhouse with Frutiger used for body text in line with the rest of the association.
+In 2002, when Beavers were re-booted, its logo consisted of the uppercase red word 'Beavers' with a thick yellow outline laid on top of a circular motif that resembled a cross section of a tree, showing the bark and tree rings in different shades of brown.
+The typeface used for the logo and for headings in Beaver publications was House Industries' Funhouse with Frutiger used for body text in line with the association's branding.
 A smaller logo version, where just the letter 'B' was placed atop the log outline, was available as a variant.

-The brand was updated in 2012 so that text and pictures focused on fun, friendship and adventure of Beavers although the logo did not change and the colours used only changed in a minor way.
-This emphasis on adventure, and in particular how trying something new is an everyday adventure for a young Beaver Scout, tied in to the association brand focusing on everyday adventure introduced in 2008.
+In 2012, the brand style was changed so that text and pictures focused on fun, friendship and adventure of Beavers although the logo did not change and the colours used only changed in a minor way.
+This emphasis on adventure, and in particular how trying something new is an everyday adventure for a young Beaver, tied in to the association brand focusing on everyday adventure introduced in 2008.
 The look also introduced a mascot for the section replacing the generic beaver figure in use previously and creating instead a set of four anthropomorphised Beaver characters from different cultures and named after trees (Ash, Chery, Woody and Holly).

-In 2015, the Scout Association updated their visual identity style, including the section brands, to focus on the Scouting fleur-de-lis.
-As part of this, the new Beaver Scout logo was simplified to a turquoise wordmark with a small fleur-de-lis either located to the top right of the wordmark or a larger version located directly above the wordmark.
-The logo was either available in one colour, turquoise, or in a brighter version with a yellow outline and different coloured letters chosen from the wider association colour palette.
+In 2015, branding styles were changed to focus on the fleur-de-lis.
+The new Beavers logo was simplified to a turquoise wordmark with either a small fleur-de-lis located to the top right of the wordmark or a larger version located directly above the wordmark.
+The logo was available in either turquoise alone or in a brighter version with a yellow outline and different coloured letters from the corporate colour palette.
 The wordmark retained the Funhouse typeface of the previous look; however, this was not used in any other publication; instead TheSerif was used for headings in line with the rest of the association and Frutiger continued to be used for body text.
-Beaver Scout publications moved away from pictures and outlines and instead featured a character-led artwork style that the association intended as "joyous and imaginative".
-As part of this illustration style, the mascots were replaced with five represented by anthropomorphised animals: Bobbi (Beaver) their leader and four Beaver Scouts Harry (hippo), Erin (emu), Kyla (kangaroo) and Tareq (turtle).
+Beaver publications moved away from pictures and outlines and instead featured a character-led artwork style that the association intended as "joyous and imaginative".
+As part of this illustration style, the mascots were replaced with five represented by anthropomorphised animals: Bobbi (Beaver) their leader and four Beavers Harry (hippo), Erin (emu), Kyla (kangaroo) and Tareq (turtle).

-When the Scout Association brand was updated in May 2018, with a new and stylised fleur-de-lis, the Beaver Scout logo was altered to remove the previous fleur-de-lis mark.
-The logo colours were also updated with the blue logo becoming darker and the multi-coloured one having its colours changed to reflect the updated corporate colour palette.
-Publications either continued the use of the previous artwork or used the new image style of the association and the typeface for all documents was updated to use the Google Fonts typeface Nunito Sans.
+In 2018, branding was changed with a new stylised fleur-de-lis and the fleur-de-lis mark was removed and the blue logo became darker and the multi-coloured logo colours were changed to reflect an updated corporate colour palette.
+The typeface for all documents was updated to use the Google Fonts typeface Nunito Sans.